Shaun King: Fundraising activities and disputes

-Twitter comments on depictions of Jesus
+Deleted Twitter post on depictions of Jesus

 In June 2020, King tweeted that statue, murals, and stained-glass windows depicting a white Jesus should be removed.
 "I think the statues of the white European they claim is Jesus should also come down," he tweeted.
 "They are a form of white supremacy.
 Always have been."
 King's comments quickly drew condemnation from some on Twitter, including several prominent conservative figures.
 The tweet has since been deleted.

 Grassroots Law Project

 In 2020, King and Lee Merritt founded the Grassroots Law Project.
 In its first year, the organization raised over $6.5 million.
 More than $2.5 million went to the non-profit's most-publicized program, setting up unofficial Truth and Reconciliation Commissions in three American cities.
 However, after two years, none of the commissions appeared to be active or exist.
-In addition, according to The Daily Beast, the group faced faced scrutiny for the high compensation received by King (more than $250,000) and others.
+In addition, according to The Daily Beast, the group faced scrutiny for the high compensation received by King (more than $250,000) and others.
 In addition, the organization's complex relationship with the Grassroots Law PAC raised questions about tax and regulatory arrangements.

+Claimed involvement in release of Israeli hostages by Hamas

+Following the 2023 Hamas-led attack on Israel, King posted on social media claiming that he had worked "behind the scenes" with Hamas and Qatar to help secure the release of two Israeli-American hostages: 17-year-old Natalie Raanan and her 59-year-old mother Judith Raanan.
+The family of these hostages, however, said that King had "lied" and "fabricated his involvement."

+In December 2023, King's account on Instagram was deactivated by Meta, which he claimed was due to his pro-Palestinian posts during the Gaza war.

 Politics

 King left the Democratic Party after the 2016 election, alleging corruption and lack of neutrality during the 2016 primaries.
-In 2018, Shaun King expressed disdain for Kamala Harris and said he did not intend to support her or Joe Biden in the Democratic primaries due to their positions on criminal justice.
-He later changed his view as he said her stance has changed, tweeting, "I am incredibly proud to see a brilliant Black woman, and HBCU grad, chosen as a Vice Presidential nominee.
-I've done political work my whole life.
-It's rarely things dreams are made of.
-Kamala Harris is the most progressive VP nominee in American history...She has improved drastically on all justice & policing-related issues since she was last District Attorney in 2011.”
+In 2018, Shaun King expressed disdain for Kamala Harris and said he did not intend to support her or Joe Biden in the 2020 Democratic primaries due to their positions on criminal justice.
+He later changed his view as he said her stance has changed, tweeting, "I am incredibly proud to see a brilliant Black woman, and HBCU grad, chosen as a Vice Presidential nominee."

 Personal life

-King is married, with five children.
-Three of his children were conceived with his wife, and two were adopted.
+King is married and has five children; three of his children were conceived with his wife and two were adopted.
 He also has had foster children, nieces, and nephews living with him.
+In March 2024, on the eve of Ramadan, King and his wife Rai King formally converted to Islam from Christianity in the presence of Palestinian-American imam Omar Suleiman.